 The majority of the time will be in the classroom.
 However, you will also be active in attending outdoor recreation centres, participating in adventure training.
 Sport and outdoor recreation is an important part of the curriculum in developing your health & fitness and developing your confidence in working with your peers and instructors.
-You will use the newly developed indoor sports hall and gymnasium at Blossomfield Campus.

 Public Services NCFE Level 2 Diploma